qubic-li/.github/profile/README.md

 1. [Official Client and Documentation](https://github.com/qubic-li/client)
 2. [Information for HiveOs Users](https://github.com/qubic-li/hiveos)

+## Qubic Monero (XMR) Mining
+As part of the Qubic Outsourced Computation initiative we built a POC in which the Qubic AI Trainers mine partially Monero.
+Currently there is a 50/50 portion between Qubic Ai Training and Monero XMR Mining.

+Qubic has built it's own Monero Pool to demonstrate how a 3rd party can profit from the Qubic compute power.

+With this, you can join Qubic.
+You will earn Qubic (not XMR).
+Join our [discord](https://discord.gg/FR32V3fyBW) server to get more information.
+If just want to start, downlaod the [Client](https://github.com/qubic-li/client) and create your personal Account on [pool.qubic.li](https://pool.qubic.li).

 ## Operate Your Own Farm
 We offer you to use our infrastructure to operate your own farm.